 As far as mid-range options go, the Fujifilm X-T30 II is an excellent choice with a highly portable body.
 Like the higher-end Fujifilm X-T5 above, it has a sleek retro-inspired design with the same exposure dial setup, giving you more hands-on control over camera settings on the fly.
 The camera's APS-C sensor also captures excellent image quality, with film simulation profiles that let you change up the look of your photos in-camera.

-While competitors like the Sony α6400 (or one of its α6x00 series siblings) might have better autofocus, the combination of physical controls and Fujifilm's excellent in-camera processing make this camera a blast to shoot with.
+While competitors like the Sony α6400 (or another of its α6x00 series siblings) might have better autofocus, the combination of physical controls and Fujifilm's excellent in-camera processing make this camera a blast to shoot with.
 Throw in a solid selection of fast prime lenses, and you've got a great camera for travel photography, particularly if you're interested in capturing people or street scenes.
-That said, unlike the OM SYSTEM OM-5 mentioned above, there's no IBIS here, and the camera is less versatile for videos and vlogs because of its tilt screen.
+That said, there's no IBIS here, and the camera is less versatile for videos and vlogs because of its tilt screen.
+If you're willing to stretch your budget, the newer Fujifilm X-T50 rectifies some of the X-T30 II's drawbacks, with IBIS for those who need it and the same high-res sensor as the X-T5, but it's significantly pricier.

 If you're on a tighter budget, the small and mighty Olympus OM-D E-M10 Mark IV offers a ton of value for its price.
-Like its higher-end sibling above, it uses an MFT sensor, making for a more portable overall kit with a budget-friendly price tag.
-It's a great option for beginners, with simple controls and plenty of creative shooting modes that allow you to play with different photography styles.
+Like the higher-end OM SYSTEM OM-5 above, it uses an MFT sensor, making for a more portable overall kit with a more budget-friendly price tag.
+While its low-light noise handling isn't as good as larger-sensor options, you can still get excellent results with the right lenses, and there are plenty of affordable lens options in the MFT system.
+Overall, it's a great option for beginners, with simple controls and plenty of creative shooting modes that allow you to play with different photography styles.

 Beyond that, this is one of the few cameras at this price point with in-body image stabilization, which can help reduce camera shake in videos or make it easier to get clear handheld shots at slower shutter speeds.
 That said, this model doesn't have the most reliable autofocus, so if that's important to you, the Canon EOS R50 is a good alternative with a larger APS-C sensor and a more effective AF system.
 Just be aware that there are fewer lens options for Canon's RF mount, and the lenses are generally bigger.

 If you're more inclined to shoot videos while traveling, consider a vlogging camera like the Sony ZV-E10.
 It's small and lightweight, so it's easy to toss into a bag and take on the go.
-While it doesn't have a viewfinder like the Olympus OM-D E-M10 Mark IV, its fully articulated screen is perfect for vlogging, allowing you to monitor yourself while shooting.
+While it doesn't have a viewfinder like any of our picks above, its fully articulated screen is perfect for vlogging, allowing you to monitor yourself while shooting.
 It also has vlogging-friendly features like a detachable windscreen to reduce ambient noise, specialized focus modes, and a great battery life.

 It's worth noting that the camera doesn't have built-in stabilization, and its e-stabilization feature can introduce a distracting wobble effect, so you're better off using an optically stabilized lens if you want to keep the camera shake to a minimum.
-Otherwise, the ZV-E10's relatively low price, convenient size, and great video quality make this the ideal mirrorless camera for travel vlogging.
+If you need more advanced internal recording features, like 10-bit capture and higher frame rate options, the newer Sony ZV-E10 II has you covered, although it's notably pricier.
+Otherwise, the ZV-E10's relatively low price, convenient size, and great video quality make this a solid mirrorless camera for most travel vloggers.

 Aug 13, 2024: We've added a comparison to the Sony α7 IV in our discussion of the Sony α7C II to round out its market context.